-We’re having a great experience on iOS 14.4, but some iPhone 7 and iPhone 7 Plus users are running into problems.
+We’re having a good experience on iOS 14.6, but some iPhone 7 and iPhone 7 Plus users are running into problems.

-The current list includes abnormal battery drain, connectivity issues, UI lag, issues with first and third-party apps, issues with Touch ID, Exchange issues, and many more.
+The current list includes excessive battery drain, connectivity issues, UI lag, issues with first and third-party apps, issues with Touch ID, Exchange issues, and many more.

-If your device is already running iOS 14.4, and you’re dealing with issues, have a look at our fixes for the most common iOS 14 problems.
-It’s a great place to start.
+If your device is already running iOS 14.6, and you’re dealing with issues, have a look at our fixes for the most common iOS 14 problems.

-If you move your iPhone 7 or iPhone 7 Plus to iOS 14.4, and you hate its performance, note that downgrading is no longer an option.
+If you move your iPhone 7 or iPhone 7 Plus to iOS 14.6, and you hate its performance, you no longer have the ability to downgrade to older software.

 If you’re unfamiliar with the downgrade process, take a look at our guide.